 settlement takes place three business days after trade (T + 3);

-the “record date” is the date on which the register must be in final form and must be on a Friday unless the Friday is public holiday in which case it will be on the last business day of that week;
+the “record date” is the date on which the register must be in final form and must be on a Friday unless the Friday is public holiday in which case it will be on the last business day of the week.;

 the “last day to trade” must be three trading days before the record date.
-To be recorded in the register on the record date, trade must take place three trading days before the record date;

-on “declaration date” an announcement must be published including the declaration data.
+To be recorded in the register on the record date, trade must take place three trading days before the record date.on “declaration date” an announcement must be published including the declaration data.
 The declaration date must be on or before the date of issue/posting of any circular and/or other documents and must be at least thirteen business days before the record date;

 an announcement including the finalisation information must be made on or before the “finalisation date” which must be at least eight days before the record date and at least five days before the last day to trade;